Producing files with the Production Wizard

 To use the 'Invert' feature:

-Select the tag along with the other tags you are going to include in the case
+Select the tag or saved search along with the other tags you are going to include in the case

-Check the checkbox labeled 'Invert' that appears against the tag of files to be excluded
+Check the checkbox labeled 'Invert' that appears against the tag or saved search you wish to be excluded

 Step 3.
 Choose the production output